That's what I am: a thing of no desire,

 Then it is I who fain would wayward be.

-We are busy working to bring Charles Sorley's "Seus Loquitur" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Charles Sorley's "Seus Loquitur" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Seus Loquitur" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.